syn-net/pihole_sync/README.md

-This is a simple workaround script I have come up with in order to maintain a secondary DNS server while using Pi-Hole as my primary DNS resolver -- although, ad-blocking functionality is lost when the primary goes down, internal host resolving remains and therefore the critical functionality I need is preserved.
+This is a simple workaround script I have come up with in order to maintain a secondary DNS server while using Pi-Hole as my primary DNS resolver -- although, ad-blocking functionality is lost when the primary goes down, internal host resolving remains functional and therefore acceptable to me.

 It was not feasible for me to maintain a block-list on the RAM-starved router box I am using this script on -- I've tried!
 Oh well.

+**NOTE**: What makes this project unique is the fact that the secondary DNS has nothing to do with Pi-Hole and is only a bare-bones `dnsmasq` setup.
+It is a redundant version of Pi-Hole's core functionality.

 ## Target